The British Republicans

 Britain's oldest specifically republican group, at least in the sense of being opposed to monarchy.
 But the group is content for Liz Windsor to complete her "reign" before we are freed from monarchy.
 Republic's limited vision of republicanism is suggested by its self-description as "The campaign for an elected head of state".

-Republic, has been around for over 10 years.
+Republic was founded in 1983.
 In recent times it has become more active and more effective.
 But for many years its meetings, publications, film shows and competitions left republicans with a strangely low profile.

 The campaign once gave pride of place on its Web site to some famous names among (Labour) members of parliament, writers, lawyers and academics as "sponsoring members" of its organisation.
 One of them was an un-elected legislator-for-life, who went by "Lord Dormand of Easington".
 The name of this "Lord" also appeared on the organisation's letterhead with no sense of shame or irony as a "patron".